 “Excuse me, children,” the man called to them.
 “I am looking for a student.
 Her name is Valerie Hunt.
 Can you tell me where to find her?”

-A choice lay before her.
-Like deciding which lever to pull when flying at an oak at thirty-five miles an hour, she had to choose instantly.
-She had only the length of time it took a single flame to flicker.
+Like the decision of which lever to pull when flying at an oak at thirty-five miles an hour, a choice lay before her, and she had less time to choose than it took flame to flicker.

 Leaning forward, she let her eyes become wide and innocent.
 She was good at that.
 It was one of the few advantages of being so little.
 “Is that the girl with the short blond hair and the Norwegian Elk Hound?
 She came yesterday, but she was an Unwary.
 She did not like it here.
 She went home.”